 The list will show all active and inactive hosts.
 You are now ready to scan the systems for Linux threats.

-Host Netblock Scanning is Limited to Class B
+IMPORTANT: Netblock Scanning is Limited to Class B

-Sandfly Adding Hosts and Network Timeouts
+CAUTION: Sandfly Adding Hosts and Network Timeouts

 If you have a lot of dead addresses when you scan a netblock (or packet filters that drop packets on remote hosts), Sandfly may take some time to complete waiting for dead connections to timeout.